Shaharyar07/Shaharyar07/README.md

 ![image](https://user-images.githubusercontent.com/70062821/153251910-f1620bc0-13a1-40a2-a8ec-0af2306fca71.png)

-I am a Full-stack Web Developer who is exploring, facilitating the world with my contributions.
+I am a Mern-stack and BlockChain Application Developer who is exploring, facilitating the world with my contributions.

- 🌱 I’m currently working in Mern Stack.
+ 🌱 I’m currently working on Blockchain Applications.

- 💬 Ask me about Mern Stack Development and Tech-related stuff.
+ ## ⚡ Technologies
+Talk to me about
+- Front-end development using **React, NextJS**
+- Backend development using **Sanity.io Node, Express**
+- Robust full-stack system design implementation
+- Mobile application development using **React Native**
+- Machine Learning  using **TensorFlow**

 ---